PM chairs key all-party meet on G-20, seeks cooperation of everyone | Politics

 In a statement highlighting Yechury's comments at the meeting, the CPI(M) reiterated that India's turn at the helm of the grouping is by the dint of a ''rotating presidency''.

-Opposition leaders' comments are apparently aimed at countering the ruling BJP's attempt to project the development as a major success for the government.
+Opposition leaders' comments are apparently aimed at countering any BJP attempt to project the development as a major success for the government.

 Also in attendance were Delhi Chief Minister Arvind Kejriwal, his Andhra Pradesh counterpart Jagan Mohan Reddy, Tamil Nadu's M K Stalin, BJP president J P Nadda, former prime minister H D Deve Gowda and Telugu Desam Party chief Chandrababu Naidu.

-Those on the government side present at the meeting included Home Minister Amit Shah, Finance Minister Nirmala Sitharaman, External Affairs Minister S Jaishankar, Defence Minister Rajnath Singh and Union Minister Piyush Goyal.
+Those from the government side present at the meeting included Home Minister Amit Shah, Finance Minister Nirmala Sitharaman, External Affairs Minister S Jaishankar, Defence Minister Rajnath Singh and Union Minister Piyush Goyal.

 India officially assumed the G20 presidency on December 1.